Booking and attending an appointment

 The application fee cannot be refunded when the reference person/sponsor/host parent withdraws consent.
 This is because the application will be processed.

-Suppose you have a renewable permit and have registered an application for renewal or permanent residence permit online within seven calendar days before your current permit expires.
-In that case, you have the same rights as your current permit even if you have not met with the police yet.
+If you have a renewable permit and have attended your appointment at the police and submitted an application for renewal or permanent residence permit one month before your current permit expires at the latest, you have the same rights as your current permit.

-Suppose you have a residence permit that can be renewed (information on this can be found in your decision letter), and you have not been able to book an appointment with the police before the expiry of the permit.
-In that case, you can document legal residence yourself.
+Suppose you have a residence permit that can be renewed (information on this can be found in your decision letter), and you have not been able to book an appointment with the police before the date of expiry of the permit.
+In this case, you can document legal residence yourself.

-If you have registered an application for renewal or permanent residence permit online within seven calendar days before your current permit expires, you have the same rights as your current permit, even if you have not yet met with the police.
+If you have registered an application for renewal or permanent residence permit online within thirtyseven (37) calendar days at the latest before your current permit expires, you have the same rights as your current permit, even if you have not yet met with the police.

-You can document this to public offices or employers by showing your residence card and your decision letter together with the receipt of the application received online.
+You can document this to public offices or employers by showing your residence card and your decision letter together with the receipt for the application received online.